 I joke, often, that I'm a deeply morbid person eternally in search of a happily ever after.
 This joke so true that it's now a facet of my identity, but for years I didn't see how that affected my writing.
-When I did finally shake off the skin of what I thought I was good at writing, and who I was pretending to be in my life, I was a bit terrified of what I found underneath.
+When I did finally shake off the skin of the writing persona I had convinced myself was real, I was a bit terrified of what I found underneath.
 Deeply uncertain if I could own it.
-If I could tell love stories without, like, heaps of murder, action and magical creatures.
+If I could let myself tell love stories.

 The truth is: I was always striving for that, right from the very first manuscript, I just didn't know it yet.
-The more I wrote, the more I realized why I was doing it.
-The stories that had shaped me, more than any others, had been the rom-coms of my youth.
+The more I wrote, the more I learned about why I wrote.
+So many of the stories that had shaped me had been the rom-coms of my youth.
 Meg Ryan and Tom Hanks at the top of the Empire State Building, Sandra Bullock and Bill Pullman kissing at the end of a Metro train with a "Just Married" sign dancing in the wind, Heath Ledger singing "You're Just To Good To Be True" on the loudspeakers to a blushing Julia Stiles.

 And others, on and on.

-I didn't set out to write rom-coms, but that is where I found my voice.
-My list now would include words like romantic, atmospheric, commercial, effervescent...
+I didn't set out to write rom-coms, but that is where I started to find my voice.
+My list now would include words like romantic, atmospheric, commercial, mystical...